AbrahamAvelar/LinearModelCLS/README.md

 Please find functions in [Github_AbrahamAvelar](https://github.com/AbrahamAvelar)
 Most of them are in this [repository](https://github.com/AbrahamAvelar/Comparacion_Metodos_Envejecimiento/tree/master/Functions/CorrerModeloNS_ScriptsEGG)
+[Here](https://github.com/AbrahamAvelar/LinearModelCLS/blob/master/Example.md) You can download sample Data and run scripts as an example.

 ### The goal is to run the function ModelASGC as follows: